Fuzhou Jiangxi, China Travel Guide

 Outdoor activities may be uncomfortable or limited due to weather.

-Fuzhou is inland, so it experiences not as direct impact from typhoons than coastal regions.
-However, remnants of typhoons might bring heavy rain and strong winds during summer and early autumn.
-Stay updated on the local weather during these months.
+Fuzhou is away from the sea, so it experiences not as direct impact from typhoons than coastal regions.
+However, remnants of typhoons might bring heavy rain and powerful winds during summer and early autumn.
+Stay updated on the local weather at this time of year.

 Spring (April-May) and Autumn (September-October) have mild temperatures for parks and sites.